solana-foundation/solana-improvement-documents/proposals/0133-syscall-get-epoch-stake.md

 ## Motivation

-Currently, on-chain programs have no knowledge of the current epoch's stake and how much active stake is delegated to a certain vote account.
+Currently, on-chain programs have no knowledge of the current epoch's stake and how much active stake is delegated to any vote account.

-If this data was available for querying by on-chain programs, it would unblock many use cases, such as validator governance and secondary consensus mechanisms, that were previously not possible on Solana.
+If this data were available for querying by on-chain programs, it would unblock many use cases, such as validator governance and secondary consensus mechanisms, that were previously not possible on Solana.